blumenstiel/mess-benchmark/LEADERBOARD.md

 ## Visual oracle prompts

-Results with visual oracle prompts in a point-to-mask or box-to-mask setting.
+Additionally to langugage guided mdoels, we evaluated SAM using visual oracle prompts in a point-to-mask or box-to-mask setting.
+An oracle point or box is provided for each connected segment.
 See our paper for details.

 ### Domain results